ElementsProject/lightning/doc/developers-guide/app-development/rest.md

 ## Installation

-The plugin is built-in with Core Lightning but its python dependencies are not, and must be installed separately.
-Detailed installation instructions can be found [here](https://docs.corelightning.org/docs/installation#clnrest).

 Note: if you have the older c-lightning-REST plugin, you can configure Core Lightning with `disable-plugin=clnrest` option to avoid confusion with this one.
 You can also run both plugins simultaneously till all your applications